Kelvin Etuhu: Portsmouth

-After the season's final game with Portsmouth relegated, Etuhu expressed his desire to stay at the club and try to help them bounce back.
-Both Bradford City and Barnsley expressed an interest in signing him, while Portsmouth offered him a two-year contract.
+Following the season's final game with Portsmouth relegated, Etuhu expressed his desire to stay at the club and stated that he was loving life on the South Coast.
+But Sky Sports understood that Bradford City and Barnsley were subsequently interest in signing Etuhu.
+On 22 May 2012, manager Appleton confirmed that Etuhu was offered a two-year contract and was confident he would remain at Portsmouth.